Aceculuses/WES/README.md

-# Best Practice for Gemline Variants (SNP/InDel) discovery AND functional annotation
+# Best Practice for Germline Variants (SNP/InDel) discovery AND functional annotation
-Well, I have done a lot of clinical whole exome sequencing analysis for some patients.
-Those patients have rare disease like Chronic obstructive pulmonary disease (COPD), and Pulmonary hypertension.
-Those diseases are associated with genen mutations
+To find short gene mutations using whole exome sequencing, it is recommend to follow the workflow of GATK4 and Annovar.
+GATK4 is a famous widely-used tools for detecting mutations, and it holds a indusctry standard.
+Annovar can help you to annotate a variety of databases onto your VCF files.